 19. Ignore Your Road Trip Planner: Plan not to Plan – Be Spontaneous

 Always calculate random stops into your driving time.
 You might see something great and want to stop there or maybe you just need a short break at a great location.

 20. Plan when you will go Grocery Shopping

 There are several reasons to do this: Grocery prices might vary at different locations.
-Additionally you might be unable to buy food at certain locations.
-And things that have to be cooled can only be stored for a certain amount of time.
+Additionally, you might be unable to buy food at certain locations like national parks.
+Furthermore, things that have to be cooled can only be stored for a certain amount of time.
 So check out the best places to stock up on food while planning your road trip.
 Doing so can save you a lot of money and ensures that you do not run out of food.

-I personally recommend buying fresh fruit and things you store in the esky every three days.
+Road Trip Planner Tip: I recommend buying fresh fruit and things you store in the esky every three days.
 In warmer climates most fuel stations sell ice, so you can easily buy more whenever you need it.